-$\P_3 \cdot S_0$ , it is not that effective calculability does not have an exact definition, and giving it one solves the problem, as Church (1937) argues.
-What happens is that effective calculability is uncertain because it depends on what we do not currently know.
+$\P_3 \cdot S_0$ , it is not that effective calculability does not have an exact definition, and that giving it one solves the problem, as Church (1937) argued.
+What happens is that effective calculability is uncertain because it depends on what it might occur tomorrow.